NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Choices
      - Description
    * - ``dehumidifier_type``
-     - true
+     - false
      -
      - Choice
-     - none, portable, whole-home
+     - auto, none, portable, whole-home
      - The type of dehumidifier.
+If not provided, defaults to none.
    * - ``dehumidifier_efficiency_type``
-     - true
+     - false
      -
      - Choice
-     - EnergyFactor, IntegratedEnergyFactor
+     - auto, EnergyFactor, IntegratedEnergyFactor
      - The efficiency type of dehumidifier.
    * - ``dehumidifier_efficiency``
-     - true
+     - false
      - liters/kWh
      - Double
      -
      - The efficiency of the dehumidifier.
    * - ``dehumidifier_capacity``
-     - true
+     - false
      - pint/day
      - Double
      -
      - The capacity (water removal rate) of the dehumidifier.
    * - ``dehumidifier_rh_setpoint``
-     - true
+     - false
      - Frac
      - Double
      -
      - The relative humidity setpoint of the dehumidifier.
    * - ``dehumidifier_fraction_dehumidification_load_served``
-     - true
+     - false
      - Frac
      - Double
      -